 The durability of the HDX set is worth exploring a little more.
 Of the negative user comments that go into specifics, two mention the screwdriver handle coming off and three mention the case as being a problem.
 During testing we put considerable torque on the screwdriver and thought it held up fine.
-We’re now on our second year with the case and see no issues with that, either.
+We’re now on our third year with the case and see no issues with that, either.

 Finally, there’s no real guarantee on the product.
 In general, only the kits with price tags in the $100 range come with any kind of warranty beyond a standard 30-day store return policy.
 That said, upon purchasing a kit, you should take it home and give each tool—specifically the screwdriver—a little workout to at least find any blatant manufacturer errors before the return window closes.